Vi7aLiK/Vi7aLiK/README.md

-- 👋 Hi, I’m @Vi7aLiK
+- 👋 Hi, I’m Vitaly
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cs50
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Starlink
-- 📫 How to reach me ...
+- 📫 How to reach me write letters in small print

 <!---
 Vi7aLiK/Vi7aLiK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.